web-at-berkeley/tp-sp23-backend/README.md

-# WDB Backend Technical Project Sp '23 - Unicorn Adoption
+# WDB Backend Technical Project Fa '23 - Husband Calling 🗣️

 ## Preface

 Thanks for applying to Web Development at Berkeley & for taking the time to work on this technical project.
-Projects are due Monday, January 30th by 11:59 PM.
+Projects are due **FILL IN THE DATE/TIME HERE**

 This project is designed for **you** to gauge whether you want to apply to the **bootcamp** or **industry** branch.
 Completing all checkpoints for the branch you are applying to is highly preferred, but don't worry if you aren't able to finish everything!
 As an estimate, you shouldn't need to spend any longer than ~3-4 hours on this project -- we don't want this to be a huge burden on you.